Remote-Stream/psyber/docs/docs.md

 *float* default: 0.
 The center point for the output of lfos.
 All lfos are bipolar (they have positive and negative valuess) around this center point.
 Theory
 ----
-The `Theory` object controls harmony inside of gibber, including the ability to specify chord progressions and tunings.
+The `Theory` object controls harmony inside of dilber, including the ability to specify chord progressions and tunings.

 #### Properties ####